davetron5000/wtf-is-a-webpack/markdown/production.md

 Now, we need to create a hashed bundle to deal with a CDN.
 Webpack calls this _caching_.

-## Creating a bundle that can be long-term cached on a CDN
+## Creating a Bundle for Long-Term CDN Caching

 Creating a hashed filename is called [caching](https://webpack.js.org/guides/caching/), since the filename allows us to put the bundle in a long-term cache.
 Instead of having some sort of plugin to do this, it